Free Dragon Crochet Pattern: Amigurumi Dragon

 {…}: number shown inside these brackets equals the number of total stitches at the end of each round

-Free Crochet Dragon Pattern – Let’s Get Started!
+Free Dragon Crochet Pattern – Let’s Get Started!

 You may find these Amigurumi tutorials handy before you get started with this free crochet dragon pattern.
 And don’t forget to watch my step by step video tutorials for extra help with my patterns.